eyeree/devgui-c9/README.md

 as APF (https://github.com/ajaxorg/apf), haven't received much attention recently and have very little community support or documentation.
 It also hasn't kept up with new releases of other dependencies, such as ACE (https://github.com/ajaxorg/ace), the javescript based editor implemenation it uses.
+I've also found the code to be bit more complex that would be ideal.

-In short, while useful in its current form, devgui isn't the lean, focused, and stable node.js application development tool I want it to be
+In short, while useful in its current form, devgui isn't the lean, focused, and stable node.js application development tool I want it to be.

 My origional intent was to incrementally evlove the code base into that tool, but after some consideration I decided that a clean start, still using ACE,